stoyonaga/EECS-Notes/README.md

 If you would like to contribute your own course materials, or to improve my scripts, please create a pull request.
 Thank you!

 # Recent Updates
     - [03/17/22]: Added fixes to the EECS 4161 Final Presentation Slide Set.
-[Recording of Presentation is available upon request.]
+[Recording of Presentation is available]
     - [03/05/22]: Added EECS 4161 resources for the final (video submission) research project.
     - [02/21/22]: Added EECS 4161 helper tool to crack a Rectangular Transposition Cipher with hints on the key.
 A useful tool for Assignment #13!
     - [02/17/22]: Added EECS 4161 helper tool to crack Vigenere ciphers with a very limited ciphertext quantity.
 A useful tool for Assignment #12!